jackhenry/jackhenry.github.io/src/content/posts/Monotone Increasing Digits.md

 However, I recently encountered the same problem during two separate interviews for two separate companies.

-The problem has an interesting solution.
-I struggled with the question the first time I encountered it.
-Therefore, I thought it might be valuable for myself and others if try to outline the problem along with a couple of solutions.
+The problem has an interesting solution which I struggled to discover at first.
+Therefore, I thought it might be valuable for myself and others if I try to outline the problem along with a solution.

 The Problem
 ====